RupakBasu/Frogger/Frogger Game/README.md

 3. If you are hit by an enemy you will automatically start back in the beginning and start over.
 4. Once you reach to the other side you will see a dialogue box which will say you win.

+## Run the game locally
+1. Please visit my GitHub which can be accessed - https://github.com/RupakBasu/Frogger
+2. the first step would be to download my game along with all of its files.
+3. Once you have successfully saved the whole project in a designated location on you computer please go ahead and click on the index.html file.
+4. By clicking on the index.html file you will be able to play the frogger game.
+Please see the above section for Instructions on how to play the game.

 ## Resources